Alejanpro/InitialFlutter/README.md

 So what happens when you create a get request?
 First all the providers in the initial set are queried with the have request.
 As an optimization, in every batch of queries a block request is sent instead.
 If the get query finds a block it returns a query complete.
 If the block wasn't found in the initial set, a `Providers` event is emitted.
-This is wher
+This is where the bitswap consumer tries t